 - East Asia and the Pacific (EAP): Brunei, Cambodia, Indonesia, Laos, Malaysia, Mongolia, Myanmar, Philippines, Singapore, Vietnam, Thailand

-- South and Central Asia (SCA): Bangladesh, India, Nepal, Sri Lanka
+- South and Central Asia (SCA): Afghanistan, Bangladesh, India, Nepal, Sri Lanka

 - Western Hemisphere (WHA): Argentina, Belize, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, United States of America, Uruguay, Venezuela